Requiem for a Heavyweight: British television version

 BBC Television in the United Kingdom screened a version of the play in their regular Sunday Night Theatre anthology strand on March 31, 1957.
 Sean Connery, five years before portraying James Bond, starred as McClintock, while Alvin Rakoff produced and, with Serling's approval, also wrote some new material to cover costume changes that took place during commercial breaks on US television, but could not do so on the non-commercial BBC.
 Co-starring with Connery were Warren Mitchell and Rakoff's future wife Jacqueline Hill, who had recommended Connery for the leading part.
 Michael Caine was featured in a small role in a new scene written by Rakoff.

 This production was reviewed in The Times newspaper the following day, which gave it a generally positive assessment, with some reservations.
 "It is unfortunate that Mr. Serling has allowed a saccharine romance to intrude into this self-sufficient and wholly masculine situation.
 Otherwise his touch is sure.
 Although physically miscast as the fighter, Mr. Sean Connery played with a shambling and inarticulate charm that almost made the love affair credible."
 This version has not survived, although the discovery of a complete recording of the soundtrack was announced in 2014.
 It had been in possession of Rakoff, who had made a recording at the time of transmission for posterity.

 Dutch television version

 In 1959 Dutch television adapted the story as Requiem voor een zwaargewicht starring Ko van Dijk as Malloy, Ton van Duinhoven as Manager, and Jan Blaaser as Verzorger.

 American feature film version

 The play was adapted into the 1962 feature film of the same name starring Anthony Quinn, Jackie Gleason, Mickey Rooney, and Julie Harris.

+Italian television version

+In 1970 Italian television RAI Radiotelevsione Italiana adapted the story as Requiem per un peso massimo, starring Massimo Foschi as McClintock.